marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    }
    ```

-9. The Durable Functions do not directly return the result of the orchestration.
-So we need to call the `statusQueryGetUri` endpoint to receive the results:
+9. The Durable Functions do not directly return the result of the parallel execution.
+We need to call the `statusQueryGetUri` endpoint to receive the results:

    ![Durable Function Parallel Execution Result](img/ParallelExecutionResult.png)

-10. Check the resulting entries in your Azure Storage Explorer
+10. Check the resulting entries in your Azure Storage Explorer.

      > ❔ **Question** - What is different with regards to the execution sequence when comparing the parallel and the sequential one?

 ## 3. Sub-Orchestration

 In this section we introduce the concept of *sub-orchestration*.
-Sub-Orchestration uses the capability of Orchestrator Functions to call other Orchestrator Functions.
-This enables us to create larger orchestrations by combining Orchestrator Functions as building blocks or to run multiple instances of Orchestrator Functions in parallel.
+Sub-orchestration uses the capability of Orchestrator Functions to call _other_ Orchestrator Functions.
+This enables us to create larger orchestrations by _combining_ Orchestrator Functions as building blocks or to run _multiple instances_ of Orchestrator Functions in _parallel_.

-Transferring this to our onboarding scenario, we will now onboard several new employees in parallel by making use of this functionality.
-We will create one new Orchestrator Function that will call the existing orchestrator based on an array of new employees.
+Transferring this to our onboarding scenario, we will now onboard several new employees in parallel.
+We create one new Orchestrator Function that calls the existing Orchestrator Function based on an array of new employees.
 ### Steps

 1. Create a new Orchestrator Function called `ParallelOnboardingOrchestrator` using the VSCode extension.
-2. Open the `index.ts` file of the new Orchestrator Functions and remove the content of the Functions's body:
+2. Open the `index.ts` file of the new Orchestrator Functions and remove the content of the functions's body:

    ```typescript
    import * as df from "durable-functions"